todthomson/intro-to-linux-dotnetcore-docker/Part3.md

 ![9-dotnet-run](Part3/9-dotnet-run.png)

-## End of step 3
+## End of Part 3

 __Excellent!__ You have said hello to the world of _.NET Core_.

-Have a quick break and then continue with [Step 4 - ASP.NET Core "Hello, world!"](Part4.md).
+Have a quick break and then continue with [4.
+"Hello, world!"
+ASP.NET Core](Part4.md).